KskAdch/TopologicalNumbers.jl/docs/src/2D/BHZ.md

 Z2Solution{Vector{Int64}, Nothing, Int64}([1, 1], nothing, 0)
 ```

-The first argument `TopologicalNumber` in the named tuple is an vector that stores the $\mathbb{Z}_2$ number for Energy bands below and above some filling condition that you selected in the options (the default is the half-filling).
+The first argument `TopologicalNumber` in the named tuple is a vector that stores the $\mathbb{Z}_2$ number for Energy bands below and above some filling condition that you selected in the options (the default is the half-filling).
 The vector is arranged in order of bands, starting from the lower energy.
 The second argument `Total` stores the total of the $\mathbb{Z}_2$ numbers for Energy bands below and above some filling condition (mod2).
 `Total` is a quantity that should always return zero.